kwilkins/dnd/5e-reference-doc.md

   3. Is this a foundational conflict between characters in the party and cannot be set aside to continue to adventure together?
 Does a character(s) need to leave the party?
 If the resolution to the conflict involves the party splitting, the character(s) causing the split will usually be the one(s) to leave.

 ### XP and Leveling Up
 I track experience points for all sorts of things.
-The most common are defeating monsters, significant roleplaying with NPCs, exploring new locations in the world, and resolving storylines.
+The most common are defeating monsters, significant role-playing with NPCs, exploring new locations in the world, and resolving storylines.
 I typically award experience points once the characters are in a safe place and looming threats have been dealt with.

 ### Healing
 The default healing rules for 5e don’t allow for a sense of wound retention or encourage smart resource management for health(i.e. potions and spells)<sup>[WM](west-marches/west-marches-reference-doc.md#5e-rules-in-west-marches)</sup>.
 I think it makes damage and battle feel not as important, something you can just sleep off.
 However, the alternative rules offered in the DMG were too much of a drag on time and kept them from finishing time sensitive quests.